Can you rank for multiple keywords? Check out how we rank for multiple keywords and 10x our website traffic.

 BiQ allows you to use an advanced tagging system that helps you group your ranking keywords and pages exactly how you want them and not bound by the page URL.

-This would give you a bird’s eye view of your ranking data easily, especially when looking for daily or weekly changes.
+This would give you an overview of your ranking data easily, especially when looking for daily or weekly changes.

 No need for Google sheets tracking or notes; just click on the tag to check your results, and it will show all the relevant pages and keywords we are tracking for the campaign.